 Here, I am going to demonstrate three different cases to escape single quotes in Bash:

 In Bash scripting, one effective way to escape a single quote enclosed within a single-quoted string is to use a backslash character (\).
-Here are the steps to follow:
+Here is a sample code that demonstrates the way to escape a single quote:

 From the image, you can see that I have escaped the single quotes that are enclosed within a single-quoted string by using a backslash in the ‘\” format.